-Ongoing Phase 1b/2a clinical trial in ER+, HER2- breast cancer
+Phase 1b/2a clinical trial in ER+, HER2- breast cancer

-In January 2017, we initiated a Phase 1b/2a trial in ER+, HER2- breast cancer patients in combination with Faslodex (fulvestrant), an FDA-approved SERD.
-The Phase 1b segment of the trial to enrolled 46 patients in Europe.
-The goals of the clinical trial are to evaluate the safety, PK, and anti-tumor activity of lerociclib in combination with Faslodex and to determine the dose to be used in future trials.
-The Phase 1b segment of the trial is open-label and consists of two arms, with lerociclib dosed continuously without a holiday, either once a day or twice a day in combination with Faslodex.
-The Phase 2a segment of the trial is currently ongoing.
-All patients in the trial are being administered lerociclib orally continuously without a treatment holiday and intramuscular, or IM, Faslodex per the label.
+In January 2017, we initiated a Phase 1b/2a trial in ER+, HER2- breast cancer patients in combination with fulvestrant, an FDA-approved SERD.
+All patients in the trial are being administered lerociclib orally continuously without a treatment holiday and intramuscular, or IM, fulvestrant per the label.

-We reported positive preliminary safety and efficacy Phase 1b data at the 2018 American Society of Clinical Oncology (ASCO) annual meeting.
-Lerociclib has a shorter half-life and larger volume of distribution than Ibrance and Kisqali and is not expected to show drug accumulation.
+We reported positive preliminary safety and efficacy Phase 1b data at the 2018 American Society of Clinical Oncology (ASCO) annual meeting, and updated data at the 2019 SABCS Congress.
+Lerociclib has a shorter half-life and larger volume of distribution than Ibrance and Kisqali and has not shown drug accumulation.
 All of the enrolled patients had a decline in neutrophil counts, which was expected due to a mechanism-based decrease in neutrophil production caused by lerociclib, which also occurs with other CDK4/6 inhibitors such as Ibrance and Kisqali.
 No cardiovascular or liver side effects have been reported so far and there have been no lerociclib-related SAEs.
 The incidence of gastrointestinal AEs reported so far are similar to Ibrance and Kisqali and less than Verzenio.
-These early clinical data indicate the potential for continuous daily dosing of lerociclib incombination with Faslodex without a dose-holiday, and the potential for improved tolerability compared to other marketed CDK4/6 inhibitors.
+These early clinical data indicate the potential for continuous daily dosing of lerociclib incombination with fulvestrant without a doseholiday, and the potential for improved tolerability compared to other marketed CDK4/6 inhibitors.

-Ongoing Phase 1b/2 clinical trial in Non-Small Cell Lung Cancer (NSCLC) in combination with Tagrisso
+Phase 1b clinical trial in Non-Small Cell Lung Cancer (NSCLC) in combination with Tagrisso

-In the first quarter of 2018, we initiated a Phase 1b/2 clinical trial in EGFR-mutant NSCLC patients in combination with Tagrisso, and FDA-approved epidermal growth factor receptor tyrosine kinase inhibitor.
+In the first quarter of 2018, we initiated a Phase 1b clinical trial in EGFR-mutant NSCLC patients in combination with Tagrisso, and FDA-approved epidermal growth factor receptor tyrosine kinase inhibitor.
 The goals of the clinical trial are to evaluate the safety, PK, and anti-tumor activity of lerociclib in combination with Tagrisso and to determine the dose to be used in future trials.
+Preliminary Phase 1b data were presented at the 2019 ESMO Congress.